blackgoldfish/gatech_demo/README.md

 Highlight: GTBay website (similar to ebay) website created by ProgreSQL and java
 ## Reinforcement Learning project: landing lunar lander rocket with dueling DQN and prioritized experience replay
-youtube link of the demo: https://youtu.be/GqfS-xyuc6w  <br />
+youtube link of the demo: https://youtu.be/GqfS-xyuc6w  <br /> The dueling double DQN algorithm with prioritized experience replay has been proved to be successful with converged rewards higher than 200.
+The optimal value range for hyper parameters have been picked and discussed.